Health Encyclopedia - Discharge Instructions

 - Try to get more sleep at night.
 Rest during the day when you can.

 It is normal to have less interest in sex during and right after radiation treatments end.
-If this is true for you, your interest in sex will probably come back after your treatment is over and your life starts to get back to normal.
+Your interest in sex is likely to come back after your treatment is over and your life starts to return to normal. .

 You should be able to enjoy sex safely after radiation treatment is over.